goFrendiAsgard/zaruba/docs/core-concept/README.md

 You can make this changes permanent by adding the environment variables to your `~/.bashrc` or `~/.zshrc` (depends on your shell).

-## Configuration using environment variables
+## Configuring zaruba by using environment variables

 There are several environment variables you can use to control Zaruba's behavior: